deepbag/react-grid-x/package/README.md

 ## Sorting

-`ReactGridX` supports sorting functionality for both numeric and alphabetical data.
-You can enable sorting on a column by setting the `sortable` property to `true`.
+`ReactGridX` supports multi-column sorting for both numeric and alphabetical data.
+You can enable sorting on multiple columns by setting the `sortable` property to `true`.
+Users can sort by multiple columns by holding the Shift key while clicking on column headers.

 ### Example: